Rainwater harvesting in the United Kingdom: History

-Prior to the widespread use of water mains, RWH was a traditional means of getting water in the UK.
-Even as far back as the 2nd-century AD, archaeological evidence shows that rainwater harvesting was being used by Housesteads Roman Fort in Northumberland as a way to flush the latrines.
-English castles from the 12th and 13th-century also have notable rainwater harvesting systems, such as Carreg Cennen, Orford, and Warkworth Castle.
+Before the widespread use of water mains, RWH was a traditional means of obtaining water in the UK.
+Even as far back as the 2nd century AD, archaeological evidence shows that rainwater harvesting was being used at Housesteads Roman Fort in Northumberland to flush the latrines.
+English castles from the 12th and 13th centuries also have notable rainwater harvesting systems, such as Carreg Cennen, Orford, and Warkworth Castle.

-In the 19th and the early 20th century, prior to widespread access to water mains, most large middle-class homes got their drinking water from springs and wells, but this water was usually hard which made it unsuitable for washing.
-Thus, such homes were usually designed to also harvest rainwater to be used in washing.
+In the 19th and early 20th centuries, before widespread access to water mains, most large middle-class homes got their drinking water from springs and wells, but this water was usually hard which made it unsuitable for washing.
+Thus, such homes were usually designed to harvest rainwater to be used for washing.
 During the interwar period, houses in hard water areas were sometimes built with rainwater storage tanks forming the roof of a scullery.
 Rainwater was led down to a third tap for washing purposes.
+Rainwater harvesting declined in popularity as water mains became more widespread from the early 20th century onwards.

-Rainwater harvesting declined in popularity as water mains became more widespread through the early 20th century onwards.
+A select committee of MPs recommended in 2012 that the government should "take more active steps to promote rainwater harvesting and water recycling and seek to incorporate incentives or requirements for their inclusion in the design of new developments".